 7. Try a yoga retreat

 If you are looking to completely switch off from the hustle and bustle of daily life, check yourself into a yoga retreat.
 Escapes are from as little as a day and offer a truly holistic experience.
-Most retreats offer other activities that complement yoga, such as swimming, massage, walking and getting in tune with the nature around you.
+Most retreats offer other activities that complement yoga, such as swimming, massage, walking and getting in tune with the surrounding nature.
 After your peaceful retreat you are sure to come back to everyday life with renewed vigour and optimism.

 8. Book a private guide

 Unless you are on a group tour with a tour manager to arrange the logistics of your holiday, you may wish to hire a private guide.
 Not only do you get local expertise as you travel around but it can give you peace of mind in an unfamiliar country.
 This takes the strain of planning your journey from your shoulders as your guide will take care of all the details to ensure you have an excellent trip.

 On holiday you want to experience the local culture of your destination.
 This includes trying the cuisine of the region.
 Don't just stay in the hotel restaurant, no matter how good the food is, you will miss out on one of the reasons you travel!
 Ask the hotel reception for recommendations or do some research on the internet to find out the best local eateries.
 You can even enroll on a cooking class to learn how to make your favourite local delicacies to enjoy at home.
 If this doesn't appeal you could always take a food tour instead.